rocket-pig/autobabytermux/README.md

 >Autobabytermux is a project that is realizing multi-turn feedback reasoning through an autonomous agent [AA].
 Simply input your API key and ask a question, and autobabytermux will utilize plugins -
 >
-> Node REPL : a sanboxed javascript interpreter with a fakefs allowing scripts to read/write that are captured in a single JSON object saved as _'fakefs.json'_ and restored each time for a pseudo persistence.
+> Node REPL : a sanboxed javascript interpreter with a fakefs allowing scripts to read/write that are captured in a single JSON object saved as _'fakefs.json'_ and restored each time for a pseudo persistence (with the obvious side effect of it otherwise being unable to effect your actual fs).

 > [Termux:API](https://wiki.termux.com/wiki/Termux:API) : Termux has a command line scriptable interface to a large amount of Android OS hardware functions - global toggles, sms phone logs' current notifications, flashlight vibration you name it.
 The whole enterprise.
 This plugin allows (and informs (and enables) ) the AA to interact directly with the hardware its on.